 |19||0.298582142||1 : 1,128.50||134,217,728|

 |20||0.149291071||1 : 564.25||268,435,456|

 |22||0.037322768||1 : 141.06||1,073,741,824|

 EPSG.io - Coordinate systems worldwide

-Open Source project for visualisation of all coordinate system of a world.
+Open Source project for the visualization of all coordinate systems in the world.
 Convert coordinated online, get coordinates from a map in different projections, browse the coordinate database.

 Transform coordinates from WGS84 to EPSG.io

 Try MapTiler Cloud now!